amanda-rice/student-workbook/src/reflections/wk9/quiz9.md

 **6.** What is test driven development?
 <!-- enter you answer in the space below -->
 ```
-Test cases are developed based on what a program shoudl do.
+Test cases are developed based on what a program should do.
 Then, the app is tested while being developed.
 If the test fails, the code is fixed before moving on.
 ```
 **7.** In Scrum/Agile what is the DoD?
 <!-- enter you answer in the space below -->